devsecurity/jarlob.github.io/_posts/2020-02-27-mobile-data-leak.md

 permalink:  /en/blog/mobile-data-leak
 ---

-⚠️*Guest post*
 > tl;dr: Ignorance of security issues by mobile operator partners leaks your phone number to malicious websites.
 Misconfigurations of mobile operators allow tracking you worldwide.
+Try it your self - [Proof of Concept](#proof-of-concept).

 It all starts from curiosity...
 Have you ever seen a mobile app asking you to turn off WIFI and switch to mobile internet in order to use it?
 There are at least few of them in Lithuania that offer login-less service if you are connected to the mobile internet: